design-automation/gs-json/README.md

 Attributes can be defined for POINTS, VERTICES, EDGES, WIRES and FACES.
 When an attribute is defined, all entities of that type will be assigned a value.

-The lists of values may typically be sparse (i.e. there may be many 'null' values) and may contain many repeat values.
+The array of values may typically be sparse (i.e. there may be many 'null' values) and may contain many repeat values.
 An efficient reveresed key-value datastructure is used.
 (The keys are the attribute values, and the values are arrays of entity numbers.)

-For example, for the list of values below:
+For example, for the arry of values below:
 * [null,'a','b','c','a',null,null,null,'b','c','b','c','a','b','b','c',null,null]
 * 0     1   2   3   4  5    6    7     8   9   10  11  12  13  14  15 16   17 <- indexes